roomsiejones/Java-Cognizant-Final-Project/README.md

 Import the csv data into the shoes table in the product database, changing the names category to shoe-names

-run npm install at the root directory of the front-end folder
+Run npm install at the root directory of the front-end folder

-run the config server, server registry, product services, customer services, stripe services, and edge servers
+Run the config server, server registry, product services, customer services, stripe services, and edge servers

-run npm start
+Run npm start

 ## Contribution

-Sole Contributor
+This is forked from the original repo, to see contributors please visit the original repo.

+Worked on in an AGILE environment.

 If you wish to make contributions, please contact me below, first.